 - Natural levels and fluctuations

-Do substances fluctuate as they enter the atmosphere from natural but uncontrollable sources (e.g. forest fires)?
+Do substances fluctuate as they enter the atmosphere from natural but uncontrollable sources (for example, forest fires)?

 - Sensitive receptors